The health and safety of our residents and families is our highest priority.

 Policy:

-Imperial Healthcare will develop a comprehensive response plan to address the global pandemic due to COVID 19.
-The plan will be in place to protect the resident, staff and visitor from respiratory infections including COVID-19.
+Imperial Healthcare Center has developed a comprehensive response plan to address the global pandemic due to COVID 19.
+The plan will be in place to protect the residents, staff and visitorsfrom respiratory infections including COVID-19.

 Procedure: